ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 ### Contribute to an existing repo & get set up for the `tidyverse` tutorial

-#### Log into your Github account and navigate to <a href = "https://github.com/ourcodingclub/CC-7-Github" target="_blank">the repository for the `tidyverse` tutorial </a>.
-Click `Fork` in the top right corner of the screen- this means you are making a copy of this repository to your own Github account - think of it as a working copy.
+#### Log into your Github account and navigate to <a href = "https://github.com/ourcodingclub/CC-Ghent" target="_blank">the repository for this workshop </a>.
+You downloaded the files earlier, but they are not currently under version control or set up as a project in `RStudio`.
+We will do this now.
+Click `Fork` in the top right corner of the screen - this means you are making a copy of this repository to your own Github account - think of it as a working copy.

 This is a tiny repo, so forking it will only take a few seconds, note that when working with lots of data, it can take a while.
 Once the forking is done, you will be automatically redirected to your forked copy of the `CC-7-Github` repo.
 Notice that now the repo is located within your own Github account - e.g. where you see "gndaskalova", you should see your name.